joselejinpj/Algorithm/README.md

-# Algorithms
+# Algorithm
-Algorithms in different programming languages.
+Collection of algorithms in different programming languages.

 # License
 All the contents are licensed under the MIT License.